COSD-PANDA/datasd_council_report_2017/main/next_steps.md

 ###Launch a data help desk

-At a minimum, we want City staff and the public to have a way to ask questions about the data we have released on the portal.
+At a minimum, we want other City staff and the public to have a way to ask questions about the data the City has released on the portal.
 This is possible through a link we placed on the portal homepage that opens a form a person can fill out to ask questions or request help.
 Our ultimate vision is to have a data help desk, where City staff can get hands-on help with using data, and the public can view tutorials and ask technical questions.

 ###Implement an automated solution to keeping the data inventory up-to-date